top of page

 ADHD Coach

 As your coach, I’m here to be your thinking partner.
-Someone who helps you untangle the chaos, tap back into your strengths, and build a life that actually fits you - instead of forcing yourself to fit into everyone else’s idea of “together.”
+Someone who helps you untangle the chaos, tap back into your strengths, and build a life that actually fits you, not one that makes you work against your own brain.

 Here’s how ADHD coaching can support you: